 The Rural Fire Services can issue Bush Fire Hazard certificates if you need to create an Asset Protection Zone.

-The fire and huge seas in July 2020 played havoc with our sand dunes too.
+The fire and huge seas in July 2020 played havoc with our sand dunes.
 To prevent erosion and to provide habitat for native wildlife, the restoration of the dunes is now a priority.

 A variety of native vegetation has regenerated and the rains over 2021 and 2022 brought huge regrowth.
 The remaining blackened shrubs and trees are left in place for now - they are important to the dune ecosystem for bird, insect, reptile and fungi habitat.
-In 2021 we’ll be looking at supplementary planting, with advice from Emma Patyus, Council’s Landcare coordinator.
+We've started supplementary planting, with advice from Emma Patyus, Council’s Landcare coordinator.

 RESTORATION - THE SAND DUNE PROJECT

 Coastal scientist Hannah Power from Newcastle University is working with us to help restore our sand dunes.
-Hannah has a strong connection to Rosedale through family and friends and welcomes this opportunity to contribute to Rosedale’s bushfire recovery.
-Hannah is analysing old records and recent satellite imagery to assess vegetation and erosion issues.
-She’ll help us understand how our dunes change as a result of natural and human impact and what we can do to enhance their health.
+Hannah has been visiting Rosedale since childhood and welcomes this opportunity to contribute to Rosedale’s bushfire recovery.
+Hannah has analysed old records and recent satellite imagery to assess vegetation and erosion issues.
+She’s helping us understand how our dunes change as a result of natural and human impact and what we can do to enhance their health.